nmshd/documentation/_includes/scenarios/integrate/establish-a-relationship-to-another-identity.md

 }
 ```

-In doing so, it is necessary to insert the value of the `truncatedReference` property read from the [RelationshipTemplate created above]({% link _docs_integrate/establish-a-relationship-to-another-identity.md %}#successfully-created-relationshiptemplate) into the `reference` property.
-Alternatively, it is possible to use the following input, in which the `id` and the `secretKey` obtained from the same [RelationshipTemplate created above]({% link _docs_integrate/establish-a-relationship-to-another-identity.md %}#successfully-created-relationshiptemplate) must be specified:
+In doing so, it is necessary to insert the value of the `truncatedReference` property read from the [created RelationshipTemplate]({% link _docs_integrate/establish-a-relationship-to-another-identity.md %}#successfully-created-relationshiptemplate) into the `reference` property.
+Alternatively, it is possible to specify the `id` and the `secretKey` of the [created RelationshipTemplate]({% link _docs_integrate/establish-a-relationship-to-another-identity.md %}#successfully-created-relationshiptemplate) and use the following input:

 ```jsonc
 {